Coaspe/riot_api/packages/riot_api/README.md

 # riot_api

-This package provides an easy way to use riot account api in Dart language.
+This package provides an easy way to use Riot account api in Dart language.

 If you want League of Legends api package visit here.